zio/zio/docs/datatypes/resource/zpool.md

 ```scala mdoc:reset:invisible
 ```

-It takes a managed resource of type `A`, and the `size` of the pool.
-The return type will be a managed `ZPool`.
+It takes a scoped resource of type `A`, and the `size` of the pool.
+The return type will be a scoped `ZPool`.
 - A fixed pool size will be used to pre-allocate pool entries, so all the entries of the pool will be acquired eagerly.
 As a client of the `ZPool` it is recommended to analyze requirements to find out the best suitable size for the resource pool.
 If we set up a pool with too many eagerly-acquired resources, that may reduce the performance due to the resource contention.
-- As the return type of the constructor is `UManaged[ZPool[E, A]]`, it will manage automatically the life cycle of the pool.
+- As the return type of the constructor is `ZIO[Scope, Nothing, ZPool[E, A]]`, it will manage automatically the life cycle of the pool.
 So, as a client of `ZPool`, we do not require to shutdown the pool manually.

 There is another constructor called `ZPool.fromInterable` that is suitable when no cleanup or release actions are required.